 Skip to content

-Building a RAG Extension for GitHub Copilot Chat 🤖💬
+Optional Draft: Building a RAG Extension for GitHub Copilot Chat

-This hands-on lab will guide you through building a Retrieval-Augmented Generation (RAG) extension for GitHub Copilot Chat.
-This extension will enhance Copilot's capabilities by allowing it to access and leverage your own documentation or knowledge base.
+This draft lab outlines how a Retrieval-Augmented Generation (RAG) extension could enhance Copilot-style assistance by connecting an assistant to your own documentation or knowledge base.

 Lab Overview 📋